hazelcast/hazelcast/hazelcast-documentation/src/DataPartitioning.md

 ![](images/4NodeCluster.jpg)

-The partitions are distributed equally among the members of the cluster.
+Hazelcast distributes the partitions equally among the members of the cluster.
 Hazelcast creates the backups of partitions and distributes them among nodes for redundancy.

 ### How the Data is Partitioned

 Hazelcast distributes data entries into the partitions using a hashing algorithm.
-Given an object key (for example, for map) or an object name (for example, for topic or list):
+Given an object key (for example, for a map) or an object name (for example, for a topic or list):

 - the key or name is serialized (converted into a byte array),
 - this byte array is hashed, and